 We want England and Wales to be places where every person can flourish in their families and communities, living with peace and human dignity.
 We strive especially for the voices of the poor and wounded to be heard and acted upon.

-With Christian social action at its heart, CSAN will be an inclusive, effective and cohesive network of charities grounded in Catholic Social Teaching and Caritas dioceses in England and Wales.
+With Christian social action at its heart, we will support an inclusive, effective and cohesive network of charities grounded in Catholic Social Teaching and the Catholic dioceses of England and Wales.

 CSAN will be: